 Pianist Jiayin Shen, the youngest student ever admitted to the Central Conservatory of Music in Beijing, the most prestigious music school in China, brings to her performances extraordinary artistry and charismatic stage presence.
 She has toured extensively throughout her native China, as well as in Germany, Switzerland, England, Norway, Canada and the United States, and performed at the U.S. Embassy in Beijing, China at the personal invitation of the U.S. Ambassador to China.
-Since 2009 until recently completing her Doctoral Degree, Ms. Shen has been a member of the piano faculty at the Preparatory Division at Peabody Conservatory of the Johns Hopkins University, Garrison Forest School and a guest professor at Qingdao University, Qingdao, China.
+Since 2009 until recently completing her Doctoral Degree, Ms. Shen has been a member of the piano faculty at the Preparatory Division at Peabody Institute of the Johns Hopkins University, Garrison Forest School and a guest professor at Qingdao University in Qingdao, China.

 Ms. Shen made her American debut in 2002 with the University of Michigan Philharmonic at Hill Auditorium, Ann Arbor, Michigan.
 She was the winner of the 2008 Baltimore Music Club Piano Competition, top prizewinner of the Xin Hai National Piano Competition in Beijing, China, and the University of Michigan Concerto Competition.
-Ms. Shen was also awarded an honorary student music award from the Rislov Foundation.

 In addition to her extensive solo endeavors, Ms. Shen is actively involved in chamber music performances, takes to the stage in piano duo ensembles, and has collaborated with musicians from the Detroit Symphony Orchestra.
 Ms. Shen also served on the juries of MTNA (Music Teacher National Association), Novik Concerto, and Margaret Frank Piano Competitions.